ManWithComputer

 Long hours during crunch time are the rule in this business, and mental stamina is vital, but being able to occasionally bust out 24+ hours isn't actually that useful.
 After being awake past a certain point, even if you're technically awake and theoretically working, you're not producing and in fact you're likely doing harm by introducing bugs that you wouldn't if you were alert.
 Much more valuable is the ability to work 12-16 hours in a day, get a few hours sleep, then come back the next day and do it again the next day, and the next.

-Are professors really subject to the "Publish or Perish" policy?It's difficult no matter what you do to find a good developer these days.
+What's the worst you've been burned in a fire?It's difficult no matter what you do to find a good developer these days.
 Assuming that you have a particular technology that you're trying to recruit someone to work in, and not having a lot of luck, try looking for a good programmer who _doesn't_ know that technology and hiring them to learn it.
 One of the key attributes of a good programmer is that they don't pigeonhole themselves into thinking that they are an "X programmer," where X is some technology.
 They're a programmer and they can learn any technology that comes along--and they will.
 If you live in a place like San Francisco or Boston that has a thriving software industry, find the one guy who knows everybody in town in the business and make friends with him.
 How do you find that guy?
 By definition, ask anyone.

 You can build somewhat sophisticated static sites (meaning sites that always present the same information to every visitor, the equivalent of printed material stuck up on the Web) using Dreamweaver or Frontpage (if they still make Frontpage).
 If you want to do something more complicated than that, and you can't quickly slap it together out of Wordpress plugins and whatnot, you'll have to learn some programming.
 Sorry, no way around it.
 Basically, if you have a tool that's powerful enough to let you do that, it's going to be a programming language, or something roughly equivalent (and comparably complex) but for the interface.
 The bad news is that it takes a long time to get good at programming.
 The good news is that it's lots of fun and can come in handy no matter what field you're in.
 If you like, I could recommend a number of good resources for getting started, enough to keep you busy literally for years.